Skip to content

 Is Stevia the Healthy Sugar Alternative for my Tea? - Green Tea Quiz

 One of the greatest elements of tea is the sheer variety of its types.
 While Japanese green tea is incredibly popular in many parts of the world, black tea rules in others.
-Some enjoy the caffeine-free "teas," such as chamomile tea, while an entirely separate world of matcha recipes appears to have established its own unique culture.
-Regardless of what you enjoy, flavor likely constitutes some part of your tea experience.
+Some enjoy caffeine-free "teas," such as chamomile tea, while an entirely separate world of matcha recipes appears to have established its unique culture.
+Whatever you want, flavor likely constitutes some part of your tea experience.

 Given this, it is hardly surprising why tea "additives" are so popular.
 In fact, a quick review online reveals not only the various kinds of sweeteners available for teas but also a unique story of creativity.
-There are, however, some questions of exploration that are valuable.
+There are, however, some valuable questions of exploration.
 What sweeteners, for example, are healthy?
 What is "healthy"?
 How much is "too much"?
-While these questions may seem obvious, they may help shape your tea’s flavor profile.
-Without reviewing all sweeteners, this post will ask select yet important questions related to one of the most popular sweeteners available, stevia.
+While these questions may seem obvious, they help shape your tea's flavor profile.
+Without reviewing all sweeteners, this post will ask select yet essential questions about one of the most popular sweeteners available, Stevia.

-I have written an article about 10 ways to sweeten you matcha green tea.
+I have written an article about 10 ways to sweeten your matcha green tea.

 What is Stevia?